crawl spaceencapsulationsealed crawl space

 Sealing the crawl space has a direct effect on your energy bills.
 When you eliminate the flow of unconditioned outdoor air through the foundation, you remove a major source of heating and cooling loss.

-Typical energy savings after encapsulation run 10–20% annually.
+Estimated energy savings after encapsulation typically run 10–20% annually.
 In a home spending $250 per month on energy, that’s $300–$600 per year.
 Over the 15–20 year life of an encapsulation, the cumulative savings are substantial.

 You can track this in real-time with a whole-home energy monitor — it shows your consumption by the hour so you can see exactly how the sealed crawl space changed your home’s performance.